datanav/docs/training/030_dtl/020_Beginner.rst

 Syntax
 ~~~~~~

-Within IT, syntax can be defined as: “the structure of statements in a
+Within IT, syntax can be defined as: "the structure of statements in a
-computer language”.
+computer language".

 Expanding upon your current knowledge of JSON, and how it is used in
 Sesam, a typical JSON syntax consists of the following: